sf-wdi-18/Catchphrase.ly/README.md

 ##Day 3 / Weekend

-We will be building the last interation of the [CatchPrase.ly App](https://github.com/sf-wdi-18/Catchphrase.ly/blob/master/README.md)!
+We will be building our last interation of the CatchPhrase.ly App!

 Before you start, *make sure* you've completed Parts [1](https://github.com/sf-wdi-18/Catchphrase.ly/blob/master/README.md#day-1---get--render) & [2](https://github.com/sf-wdi-18/Catchphrase.ly/blob/master/README.md#day-2---post--delete).
 You *must* have routes for **Reading, Creating, and Deleting** your data.